Coronavirus (COVID-19) Update

 If your current payment plan runs from April to January, we can re-profile your Council Tax instalments over 12 months instead of 10 – maximising your payment period and reducing the amount you need to pay each month.

 Please email firstname.lastname@example.org to request a 12 month payment plan.

 If you are working age you may be eligible for Universal Credit (UC)

-The Jobcentre (operated by the Department for Work & Pensions) is now open to the public once again, and some appointments are being held face to face where appropriate.
+The Jobcentre (operated by the Department for Work & Pensions) is currently open at the following temporary hours:

 The Jobcentre may occasionally shut at lunchtime between 12:00-13:00 due to staffing levels.